AvramRobert/buccaneer/README.md

 #### Command line interfaces
 So how does one define a complete command line interface?

-Well, the arguments you've defined are simply aggregated in the following fashion:
+Well, the commands you've defined are simply aggregated in the following fashion:

 ```scala
 import buccaneer.core.DSL._